 UnitedHealth Group builds out formidable insurance, medical and technical business model

 The acquisition of Vivify is part of UnitedHealth Group’s ongoing initiatives to expand its business model.
 They have gone well beyond the traditional offerings of a healthcare insurance company as they further develop healthcare provider operations.
-Recent mergers, acquisitions and investments it has made include:
+A list of UnitedHealth Group mergers, acquisitions and investments includes: